TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/16 - Nehemiah/Nehemiah 7/Nehemiah 7.8.md

 ---

-The children of Parosh, two thousand a hundred and seventy and two.
+The children of Parosh, two thousand one hundred seventy-two.